samuel881908/samuel881908/README.md

 ## OSH Products & Services Suppliers Directory

-A website to introduce the company.
+A website to list the content of the directory.

 http://www.safetydirectory.hk/